Monica Bearden, RD

 The College of Family Physicians of Canada

-Ahn M, Choi J, Lee Y, et al. Outcome of adult severe or very severe aplastic anemia treated with immunosuppressive therapy compared with bone marrow transplantation: Multicenter trial.
+Ahn M, Choi J, et al. Outcome of adult severe or very severe aplastic anemia treated with immunosuppressive therapy compared with bone marrow transplantation: Multicenter trial.

 Int J Hematol.
 2003;78:133-138.